micahwoods/atcweb3/content/post/how-much-did-the-grass-grow-underground/index.md

 {{< figure src="cut3.jpg" caption="OM246 samples are cut at 2, 4, and 6 cm below the surface."  >}}

 How does that work, you might ask?
 Well, the change in total organic material over time is part of the answer.
 Most professional turfgrass managers will know how much sand was applied to the rootzone.
 That's another part of the answer.
-And if one has removed some of the soil (and the small amount of organic material that comes with it, that can be part of the answer too.
+And if one has removed some of the soil (and the small amount of organic material that comes with it), that can be part of the answer too.

 {{% callout note %}}
 The [OM246 calculator](https://asianturfgrass.shinyapps.io/om246/) calculates the accumulation rate of total organic material.